-With support from The James Irvine Foundation, the League recently hired Siegel & Strain Architects to develop a master plan for the visitor center, and AldrichPears Associates, an exhibit design company.
+With support from The James Irvine Foundation, the League recently hired Siegel & Strain Architects to develop a master plan for the visitor center.
+We also hired AldrichPears Associates to plan innovative educational exhibits, as well as LACO Associates to develop a master plan for integrating the development with the landscape restoration of the mill site.
 Our vision is to create a visitor center that will engage diverse audiences and inspire their love and appreciation for redwood forests.

 This center also will offer connections to walking and cycling trails that reach most of RNSP.
 Because ancient redwoods are a short walk away, this new visitor center site is an ideal hub for recreation.

 Another plan for the site is to restore prime habitat for imperiled coho salmon in Prairie Creek, which runs through the property, and to create opportunities for viewing elks.
 A $300,000 grant from the California State Coastal Conservancy is partially funding studies to inform project planning, with a $100,000 League match.
 California Trout is managing the restoration and trails components.